sasdallas/reduceOS/README.md

 PSF files are placed under `sysroot/usr/fonts/`.

-The compiled `libc_reduced.a` is placed under `sysroot/usr/lib`, and this path is included in the compiler options for the kernel.
+The compiled `libk_reduced.a` is placed under `sysroot/usr/lib`, and this path is included in the compiler options for the kernel.

 The initial ramdisk and the kernel are placed under `sysroot/boot/`.